 Classically, Rolfing addresses imbalances in the fascial network over the course of ten sessions.
 The Ten Series frees first the superficial fascia then the deep fascia, with each session building upon the previous to create support for the next level of release.
 For people interested in a briefer introduction to the work, a series of three sessions can be tailored to individual needs.

 WHAT TO EXPECT

 Each Rolfing session begins with an assessment of your structure and organization.
-We will look at your posture in standing and seated, and you may be asked to do a shallow knee bend or to sidebend or rotate your head and spine so we can see how your joints move.
+Together we will look at your posture in standing and seated, and you may be asked to do a shallow knee bend or to sidebend or rotate your head and spine so I can see how your joints move.

-While on the treatment table, we will use our hands, forearms, and elbows to exert pressure and stretching forces that manually “unstick” fascial adhesions.
+While on the treatment table, I will use my hands, forearms, and elbows to exert pressure and stretching forces that manually “unstick” fascial adhesions.
 There may be a burning sensation as the fascia releases.
 You may be asked to move your limbs or flex or extend through a joint to enhance the fascial stretch.
 While the sensation may be intense, it should not be painful.

 Sessions also frequently include work with you seated on a bench, standing, and/or walking to integrate the structural changes achieved on the table.